Kyagara/discord-esports/README.md

 - `news` command for latest val/lol esports news.
 - `recent` command for latest val/lol esports games results.
 - `item` command for lol items.
-- Cache requests to esports apis in a file to avoid requests when starting up unless its past the post time.
-(Partially complete)
 - Disable button when pressed by a user.
-(To avoid errors for now, buttons are sent but they are disabled)
+(To avoid errors for now, buttons sent are disabled)

 ## What data does this bot provide and how?

 ### Champions and spells (stats, modifiers and notes)

 Data from [DataDragon](https://developer.riotgames.com/docs/lol#data-dragon) provided by riot can be sometimes... interesting, take Miss Fortune for example, her ultimate, `Bullet Time`, has apparently a range of 25000, the same range as Ashe's ultimate, a global spell.
-[CommunityDragon](https://github.com/CommunityDragon/)'s alternative to the DataDragon champion endpoint provides more data, but runs into the same issue in the case of Miss Fortune's ultimate.
+[CommunityDragon](https://github.com/CommunityDragon/)'s alternative to the DataDragon champion endpoint provides more data, but runs into the same issue.
 This leaves the [League of Legends Wiki](https://leagueoflegends.fandom.com/wiki/League_of_Legends_Wiki) as a pretty good source of information.

 Using the [lolstaticdata](https://github.com/meraki-analytics/lolstaticdata) tool to gather data from the wiki and normalizing it for this bot's use case (numbers can be string since it will be thrown into Discord Embeds anyway) and the CommunityDragon's CDN to get links for some static data, we can get some pretty good information, nothing ground breaking or that "discards" a visit to the wiki (which is why we keep links to the wiki everywhere).